Sean Taylor’s little brother is now a hard-hitting, ball-hawking college safety

 Most of Gabe’s life has been accompanied by love and admiration from Washington Football Team fans.
 November marks 13 years since his brother’s murder.
 Since then, his brother’s name was added to Washington’s Ring of Fame and his No. 21 has been unofficially retired.
 Last month the franchise named a street at FedEx Field Sean Taylor Road.

-Donning the burgundy and gold in a few years just as his brother did for three-and-a-half seasons has certainly crossed Gabe’s mind.
+Donning the burgundy and gold in a few years just as his brother did for 3½ seasons has certainly crossed Gabe’s mind.

 “I love the fans in Washington,” Taylor said.
 “They always show love.
 They say they want me to come play for them.
 Hopefully that comes one year.”